-On 23 September James Robinson's production of The Gershwins' Porgy and Bess opened at the Metropolitan Opera, following acclaimed performances last season at the English National Opera and Dutch National Opera.
+On 1 February 2020 James Robinson's production of The Gershwins' Porgy and Bess will be broadcast live to cinemas around the world.
+The production is currently running at the Metropolitan Opera, following acclaimed performances in the 2018-19 season at the English National Opera and Dutch National Opera.
 Critics in New York have praised the production:

 … a substantial amount of the force of the performance came from the African-American chorus assembled by the Met for this production—not just their vibrant singing but the direction from James Robinson...
 Catfish Row was full of life, from people going about their work and chores to gripping and visceral expression of charismatic Christianity at the moments of greatest sorrow and crisis.
 The village was not full of characters – it was full of genuine people.

 James Robinson’s production, which opened at English National Opera last year, embraced the period, presenting a stage thick with intertwined bodies in dingy clothes in tableaux reminiscent of American paintings of the 1920s and 1930s … “Porgy and Bess” calls for a huge cast and an eye to detail, and a group of gifted singing artists brought the characters to life with dignity rather than shtick or condescension.

 The great success of James Robinson’s production is creating a sense of the community of Catfish Row, with singers and dancers busy and attentive on multiple levels of Michael Yeargan’s intricate unit set.

 James Jorden, Observer

 … this production is probably everything a Met audience could ask for.
 It’s lively, colorful, literal, and features some strong choreography by Camille A. Brown throughout many choral numbers.

 Metropolitan Opera premieres James Robinson's lively production of The Gershwins' Porgy and Bess...
 Robinson's direction is brimming with life